 During my leukemia treatment, I was forced to miss out on many things so I wasn’t exposed to germs that could cause me to be hospitalized or much, much worse.
 Even birthday parties and attending school were a danger to my health.
 I graduated Kindergarten at home with a Home and Hospital tutor.
 My parents were instructed to avoid large crowds and, because I was so sensitive to treatment, we mainly hung out indoors.
 If we needed to go anywhere, I always wore a medical-grade mask to prevent me from catching anything.
 The years during treatment seemed to last forever, but during that time I learned how to be brave, courageous and strong.
 I learned to speak my mind and I became a fighter.

-Today, I’m 9-years old, in the 3rd grade, and will celebrate being off treatment for 3-years, this June.
+Today, I’m 10-years old, in the 4th-grade, and will celebrate being off treatment for 4-years, this June.
 Though I am wiser than my years, to look at me now, you’d never know what I went through then.
 While I have had many hurdles and challenges to overcome (from undergoing such intense and toxic treatments), I enjoy each and every moment I can get to just try to "be a kid again".
 Though I struggle to keep up with my friends, I am determined to be just like everyone else and keep bouncing back stronger than ever.
 Things I couldn’t do before are hands-down the things I love the absolute most.
-I am taking ballet; have learned how to climb monkey bars; can go to the movies, play with friends, ride roller coasters and am finally learning to ride my bike.
+I am taking ballet; have learned how to climb monkey bars and hover-board; love to draw and author my own books; can go to the movies, play with friends and ride roller coasters.
+I am finally learning to ride my bike now, too.
+I’m in no hurry though - I’ve got plenty of time for that!

 I am resilient.
 I am strong.
 I am a survivor!